jesseyuen/portfolio-2021/src/projects/contribute-to-the-guardian.md

 layout: layouts/project.njk
 title: Contribute to The Guardian
 blurb: Stakeholders wanted to maximise revenue, though I felt our users deserved more too.
-A case study of design balancing both business and user needs on The Guardians contributions team.
+A case study balancing both business goals and user needs on The Guardians contributions team.
 permalink: /projects/contribute/index.html
 roles: